Huguitis/aoi.js-documentation/src/functions/util/isValidObject.md

 | Field     | Type    | Description                                        | Required |
 |-----------|---------|----------------------------------------------------|----------|
 | json      | string  | json object                             | yes      |

+### This function will only work if it's a JSON Object

 ## Example